Read and Publish

 If you are no longer employed at the University of Bern at the time your article is accepted, we will contact you during the article check and ask you for proof that you were employed by us on the submission date.

-The same applies accordingly to the PH Bern and the hospitals Insel and Tiefenau.
+The same applies accordingly to the PHBern, the Inselspital (University Hospital) and the Universitären Psychiatrische Dienste Bern (UPD).

 The submission date does not matter.
 As long as the article has been accepted for publication by the Journal after January 1, 2023, and meets all the requirements of the Agreement, it can be published free of charge.